daniel-rachfal/space-x-demo/README.md

 - The services folder is for requests to the SpaceX-API.

 Maintainability is considered through decoupling components, things being re-used being made into their own components and self-contained code.

-If I was to do this project again, I'd probably pick two API endpoints that interact with each other to introduce a bit more complexity in terms of logic.
-Simliarly, I would likely create things that produce the need for managing state, such as a search option.
-Also, start with a linter config because 2 space indentation hurts.